remorses/compose-watcher/README.md

 ## Usage

-Use the directories you want to track as service volumes Also consider using `init: true` in the compose service definition for faster killing of processes.
+Use the directories you want to track as service volumes.

+Also consider using `init: true` in the compose service definition for faster killing of processes.

 To not stop the `docker-compose logs` command, there should be always a running container

 ```